opendri/opendri.github.com/guide/chapter7.md

 #### Software Development around OpenDRI Data
 In the process of expanding the use of OpenDRI tools and practices, government ministries may encounter software interoperability problems or discover the need to extend a tool to include features that were not foreseen during the initial OpenDRI implementation.
 This moment is ideal for a small investment&mdash;potentially in the low $10,000s USD&mdash;to help add features to the software.
 Because OpenDRI is an open-source software model, licensing is already established to allow for the feature to be usable by other countries as they encounter similar challenges or desired functionality.

+#### Partnerships with other international development organizations
+Several institutions are building open data initiatives, several of which are partners to this field guide.
+An OpenDRI program can be integrated with this work.
+At the very least, data services can be connected.
+More desirable would be full integration and coordination of the efforts, so that open data enables the system of actors to better understand what each is doing, better target their investments and activities, and better listen to the actual needs of the client through better data.

 ***